An unexpected topological censor: A divergent scalar quantity

 \section{A divergent scalar quantity}

-The singularities encountered so far could conceivably be removed by a suitable coordinate transformation.
+The singularities encountered so far could conceivably be removed by a suitable coordinate transformation, as, for example, in the Schwarzschild case.
 To show that the spacetime is singular, we need a scalar quantity that becomes infinite.
 To this end we list the components of the Ricci tensor.
 First we define the function

 Then

 and

 Now consider the square of the curvature scalar